bcoe/crapify/README.md

 # crapify

 crapify is a proxy for simulating slow, spotty, HTTP connections.
-It allows you to limit:
+It allows you to vary:

 * the upload and download speed of requests.
 * the maximum number of concurrent outbound HTTP connections.
+* the number of bytes dropped during transfers.

 [Contribute to Crapify on GitHub](https://github.com/bcoe/crapify)